 I have some smart products at home and one of the things I wanted to do is read out the connected WiFi devices.
-So I needed a device to run the Unifi Controller on, something small, cheap and with low running costs.
+To do this I need to Unifi Controller to be running 24/7, so I needed a device to run the Unifi Controller on, something small, cheap and with low running costs.
 That’s where the Raspberry Pi comes in.
+In this article, I will help you installing the Unifi Controller on the Raspberry Pi step-by-step in 5 minutes.

-In the guide below I will explain how you can install and run the Unifi Controller on a Raspberry Pi.
-To get started you need a Pi of course and install Raspbian (lite) on it.
+To get started you need a Raspberry Pi of course and install Raspbian (lite) on it.
 We will be using Noobs for the installation and run Raspbian Lite on it to save resources. (we don’t need the desktop 😉 )

 What do we need?